abhishekarya1/DSA-2k23/heaps.md

 Using Binary Heaps reduces time to `O(n * log k)` for Order Statistics queries since we sort only till the required part (`k` elements) and not the whole array `O(n * log n)`.

 ### C++ STL
-Top element is greatest by default in the Max Heap in C++.
+Top element is greatest by default in the Max-Heap in C++
 ```cpp
 priority_queue <int> pq;       // Max-Heap